echosa/echosa.github.io/source/_posts/2014-08-07-lets-try-acme-episode-7-equilibrium.markdown

 This post was written in Acme.

+In the [next post](/blog/2014/08/26/lets-try-acme-episode-8-scrolling-and-plumbing/), I finally begin to [grok](https://en.wikipedia.org/wiki/Grok) two important basics of Acme: scrolling and plumbing.
 You can read the previous post [here](/blog/2014/07/07/lets-try-acme-episode-6-trouble-in-paradise/).